Elstree: Elstree Aerodrome

 Elstree Aerodrome is licensed by the CAA and has a 2150 ft paved runway, suitable most for light aircraft and turbine powered G A aircraft.
-It also is one of the main helicopter centres for North London and is extending its provision in this area.
+It also is one of the main helicopter centres for north London and is extending its provision in this area.

 In the early 1930s it was a grass landing strip for the local Aldenham House country club.
 A concrete runway was put down during World War II, and Wellington Bombers were modified here.
 After World War II the airfield was initially used to fly in converted Halifaxes stacked with food supplies to supplement the depleted British stocks; however, after an overloaded plane damaged the runway it was no longer used for this purpose.

-On 29 November 1975, retired F1 race car driver and Embassy Hill car owner Graham Hill and his racing driver Tony Brise were piloting a twin-engine six-seat Piper PA-23-250 Aztec (N6645Y) from France to London with four additional team members aboard.
+On 29 November 1975, retired Formula One race car driver and Embassy Hill car owner Graham Hill and his racing driver Tony Brise were piloting a twin-engine six-seat Piper PA-23-250 Aztec (N6645Y) from France to London with four additional team members aboard.
 All six were killed when it crashed and burned in heavy fog on Arkley Golf Course, 3 mi short of the runway.